Stanley Cup Fast Facts

 (CNN)Here is some background information about the Stanley Cup playoffs, the annual championships of the National Hockey League.

-June 12, 2016 - The Pittsburgh Penguins win the Stanley Cup, defeating the San Jose Sharks.
+June 11, 2017 - The Pittsburgh Penguins win the Stanley Cup, defeating the Nashville Predators.

 Facts: